davew-msft/MLOps-E2E/README.md

     * 1 SQL Server
     * 1 SQL database.

+## Data Scientist is using Anaconda and Jupyter Notebooks

+If you are interested in this scenario [start here](https://github.com/DataSnowman/MLonBigData/tree/master/BikeBuyer/OriginalDataScientistWork)

 ## Create Azure Databricks Cluster

 Launch the Azure Databricks Workspace by clicking on the `Launch Workspace` button in the Azure Portal